judgej/phpne-talk/streams.md

 Examples (TODO)

 Just as for wrappers, a custom filter can be created, registered and used by a stream.
+The most common types of filters handle compression, conversion, encryption or perform string operations.

 Contexts
 --------